mhelfer/Documentation-Examples/Favebooks/README.md

-Sample application for ["Favebooks"](http://docs.appcelerator.com/titanium/latest/#!/guide/Creating_Your_First_Titanium_Apps) tutorial.

-To import this application into Studio:
+Sample application for [Favebooks](http://docs.appcelerator.com/titanium/latest/#!/guide/Creating_Your_First_Titanium_Apps) tutorial on [docs.appcelerator.com](http://docs.appcelerator.com).
+To import this application into Titanium or Appcelerator Studio:

 **To import from the file system**: